Alitta virens

-Alitta virens (common names include sandworm and king ragworm; older scientific names including Nereis virens are still frequently used) is an annelid worm that burrows in wet sand and mud.
+Alitta virens (common names include sandworm, sea worm, and king ragworm; older scientific names, including Nereis virens, are still frequently used) is an annelid worm that burrows in wet sand and mud.
+They construct burrows of different shapes (I, U, J and Y).
+They range from being very complex to very simple.
+Long term burrows are held together by mucus.
+Their burrows are not connected to each other; they are generally solitary creatures.
+The spacing between the burrows depends on how readily they can propagate water signals.

 It was first described by biologist Michael Sars in 1835.
 It is classified as a polychaete in the family Nereididae.